andyra/tes/site/content/collections/wiki/ball-ranch-flamingo-farm.md

 The Ball Ranch Flamingo Farm is a wildlife preserve established with the aim of educating flamingos to be productive members in their own society.
 It is maintained by an android who "has no rememberance of former things."

 ## Educational Methodology
-The Ranch's educational style can be described as a marriage between traditional Montessori (champtioned by [Mr. Galdiola], the head avian professor), and brute force intimidation via chainsaws.
+The Ranch's educational style can be described as a marriage between traditional Montessori (champtioned by [Mr. Gladiola], the head avian professor), and brute force intimidation via chainsaws.
 Birds that don't graduate from the program are often eaten by visitors to the Ranch's cafeteria.